Senior Health Communication Scientist

 Dr. Squiers has experience in survey research, questionnaire design, program planning and evaluation, and both quantitative and qualitative data collection and analysis.
 She has conducted literature reviews, content analyses, and numerous formative research studies using focus groups and in-depth interviews with a wide range of different groups.

-Dr. Squiers currently directs a large, randomized trial of the National Cancer Institute's QuitTxt program, survey and evaluation projects for the Livestrong Foundation, and an evaluation of the Show Your Love campaign on preconception health for the Centers of Disease Control and Prevention.
+Dr. Squiers currently directs a large, randomized trial of the National Cancer Institute's QuitTxt program, survey and evaluation projects for the Livestrong Foundation, and supports numerous other projects.

 She received a grant to develop a tool (www.tellingkidsaboutcancer.com) to help newly diagnosed cancer patients share their diagnoses with their children and has received funding support from RTI to conduct two studies that focus on the dissemination of U.S. Preventive Service Task Force recommendations about breast and prostate cancer screening.